-For the Fall 2016 entering class:

-C21 Number of early decision applications received by your institution

-C21 Number of applicants admitted under early decision plan

-C21 Please provide significant details about your early decision plan:

--

-C22 Early action

-C22 Yes No

-C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x

-C22 If "yes," please complete the following:

-C22 Early action closing date
+C21 For the Fall 2016 entering class s: C21 Number of early decision applica tions received by our institution C21 Number of applicants admitted u nder early decisior n plan C21 Please provide significant details about your early decision plan: • C22 Early action C22 - Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x C22 If "yes," please complete the follow owing: C22 Early action closing date C22 Early action notification date C22 C22 C22 ls your early action plan a "restric ctive" plan under w hich you limit stud ents from applying to other early plans?

-C22

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?